genoa-logic-group/genoa-logic-group/_pages/programme.md

 permalink: /programme/
 ---

-The social dinner will take place at **Osteria degli Artisti**, Via Boccadasse 37r, Genova.
+The social dinner will take place at [**Osteria degli Artisti**](http://www.osteriadegliartisti.it/), Via Boccadasse 37r, Genova.
 The price will be about 45€ all inclusive.

-If you have registered, please fill out the form we sent you by email.
+If you have registered as a participant, please fill out the form we sent you by email.
 It contains necessary information for the organization.
+Please [get in touch](mailto:eccl-2024@dima.unige.it) if you have not received the email.

 More information on the public event is available [here]({{ '/show/' | relative_url }}).